 “Disruptive ads are an industry problem, and the rise of ad blockers is a strong signal that people just don’t want to see them,” Andrew Bosworth, vice president for Facebook’s ads and business platform, recently said in an interview with the NY Times.
 “But ad blockers are a really bad solution to that.”

 Conclusions and Solutions

 It’s unclear what the company really hoped to accomplish by opening up a front against AdBlock Plus and then becoming embroiled in a technological back-and-forth arms-race.
-The fact that the world’s largest social network is being made to appear weak with each new workaround, only impedes upon its progress in solving this issue.
+The fact that the world’s largest social network is being made to appear weak with each new workaround only impedes upon its progress in solving this issue.

-Clearly, ad blocking will continue to be Facebook’s financial achilles heel going forward.
+Clearly, ad blocking will continue to be Facebook’s financial Achilles heel going forward.
 In order to overcome the technological and financial challenge that ad blocking is currently posing, Facebook will need to utilize its exceptional resources on hand to maintain its ability to present its advertisements within the newsfeed.

-If Facebook is serious about stopping ad-blocking, then it needs to either begin offering an premium ad-free subscription for its users or to begin denying users entrance into Facebook until they white-label the website in their ad-blocking software.
+If Facebook is serious about stopping ad-blocking, then it needs to either begin offering a premium ad-free subscription for its users or to begin denying users entrance into Facebook until they white-label the website in their ad-blocking software.
 Users should be educated and be made to appreciate the negative impact ad-blocking has on the platform.
 Otherwise, the company will continue to lose revenue due to its lack of effective messaging with its users in empathizing the importance of advertising on the platform.